 Although you still see the traditional black goat-hair tents of the truly nomadic Yörüks, the life of many of them is becoming less nomadic in modern Turkey.
 According to the Turkish Cultural Foundation, records indicate that in the mid-13th century there were 200,000 Yörük tribal families living in tents between Denizli and Izmir alone.
 Today you will see at most five Yörük tents in any one camp during the winter while in the summer, a trip to the Taurus mountains may reward you with the sight of some twenty or thirty tents in a camp.

 Of course, there is much more to the Yörük way of life than herding flocks of sheep or goats…

 Click here for more information about the Yörük

-Many of the traditions still continue and one way to see, understand and share in these is to go along to the Yörük and Türkmen Festival (Yörük ve Türkmen Şenliği) held annually in the local area.
+Many of the traditions still continue and there are ways to see, understand and share in these traditions.

 The Yörük community has preserved many traditional customs.
 Traditional dress is still worn by the female population while the males, almost exclusively, wear modern clothes.

 Wouldn’t you love to hear the stories behind these faces?